 As far as birth certificate access goes, Illinois was ahead of New York, the state where I currently live.
 I am glad to see the Empire State moving in the right direction.
 Here’s a great 20-minute videoon the New York state adoptee bill of rights featuring comments from birth parents and adoptees.

-I take my birth certificate for granted.
-I don’t give it a second thought, even though it was less than two years ago that I got my hands on this document, the original birth certificate with my birth mother’s name in black and white.
+I take my original birth certificate for granted.
+I don’t give it a second thought, even though it was less than two years ago that I got my hands on this document, which revealed my birth mother’s name.

-But as an adoptee, I shouldn’t take this piece of paper for granted.
-The only reason I have it is because I come from Illinois, one of the states that has unsealed birth certificates for adopted people.
+But as an adoptee, I am one of the lucky ones.
+The only reason I have my original birth certificate is because I come from Illinois, one of the states that has unsealed birth certificates for adopted people.
 Many adoptees are not so fortunate.
 They can’t get their original birth documents because of old-fashioned state laws that keep those papers locked up like cold hard cash in a bank vault.
-(At least the money hoarders have keys to their safe deposit boxes.
-No such luck for adoptees who come from the wrong states.)

 If you are adopted, the original birth certificate is a key to your origins.
 It reveals the name or names of your original parents, their hometowns, their ages, where they were living at the time of your birth, even whether or not you have a twin brother or sister.
 These are basic facts that non-adopted people know from day one.
 Why should adoptees in the 21st century be kept in the dark?
 It’s just wrong.